hcoco1/Phase1_app/README.md

 Project Pitch

 **World Population Dashboard (WPD)** is an HTML/CSS/JS app that accesses data from a db.json file using a JSON server.
 WPD returns a collection of 297 countries.
 Each object has six attributes (country, area_in_Square_Kilometers, population, male_population, female_population, and flagUrl).
 The App fetches all the data as soon the browser load.
-Also, The user can search for a specific country using a html form.
-Additionally, users can sort the collection by their properties.
+Also, users can search for a specific country using an HTML form and sort the collection by their properties.

 Moreover, the user can check the information for a specific country and add a new or different flag.
-Finally, users can leave personalized messages by clicking on a flag.
+Finally, users can leave personalized messages by clicking on a country flag.

 ---